tdbowman/openAlt_W2021/README.md

 # Building an Interface for Crossref Event Data

-Hassan Bachir, Mitchell Fenner, Mohammad Riyadh, Ponnila Sampath Kumar, Dr. Timothy Bowman See the full documentation on the [Jupyter README](https://github.com/tdbowman-CompSci-F2020/crossrefEventData/blob/master/readme.ipynb).
+Hassan Bachir, Mitchell Fenner, Mohammad Riyadh, Ponnila Sampath Kumar, Dr. Timothy Bowman

 ## Overview
 The goal of this project is to create a dashboard-style interface that displays activity and engagement surrounding scientific publications.